ZAKRAOUI-MARWEN/Sobeam/application/src/main/data/json/edge/instructions/install/ubuntu/instructions.md

-Here is the list of commands, that can be used to quickly install ThingsBoard Edge on Ubuntu Server and connect to the server.
+Here is the list of commands, that can be used to quickly install SoBeam Edge on Ubuntu Server and connect to the server.

 #### Install Java 11 (OpenJDK)
-ThingsBoard service is running on Java 11.
+SoBeam service is running on Java 11.
 Follow these instructions to install OpenJDK 11:

 ```bash
 sudo apt update